syubogdanov/backlib/docs/py313/stat.md

 ### \* stat.**UF_TRACKED**

-Used for handling document IDs (macOS)
+Used for handling document IDs (macOS).

 ### \* stat.**UF_DATAVAULT**

-The file needs an entitlement for reading or writing (macOS 10.13+)
+The file needs an entitlement for reading or writing (macOS 10.13+).

 ### \* stat.**UF_HIDDEN**